Water main breaks, burst pipes more common with next week's warm up

 "We usually have several people here but as you can see there's nobody here, so it's really affecting us," said Louie Magallanes, laundromat manager.

-A beauty salon had to turn people today, even though Friday is typically a busy day.
+A beauty salon had to turn people away, even though Friday is typically a busy day.

 "You need water to shampoo their hair, and without that you are not going to get their hair clean and there is no reason for them to come in," said Donna Cardi, salon owner.